b-lukaszuk/BS_wJ_eng/contents/translation.md

 sco(s)
 ```

-Congratulations, you have successfully synthesized pre-pro-insulin.
-It could be
+Congratulations!
+You have successfully synthesized pre-pro-insulin, a product
+transformed into a hormon that saved many a lives from diabetic coma and
-only a matter of time before you achieve something greater still.
+death.
+It could be only a matter of time before you achieve something greater
+still.

 The above (`translate`) is not the only possible solution.
 For instance, if you
 are a fan of [functional